RealDeHess/CommunityBeastmen/README.md

 - Place Beastmen mod high up in your Load order

 **Do Not:**
-- use any other animation mods.
-They will conflict with the beastmen animations, which is very sad.
+- DO NOT use any other animation mods.
+They will conflict with the beastmen animations.
-- Use slaanesh vassalisation mods together with main mod.
+- DO NOT Use slaanesh vassalisation mods.
 This will break the missions.
 Usage together with lite version is ok.
-- Use complete overhaul mods (SFO etc) together with this mod.
+- DO NOT Use complete overhaul mods (SFO etc) together with this mod.
+- DO NOT Use "Recruit Defeated Legendary Lords" (why would you?)
-- Use Complete Warmaidens reskin, use seperate faction reskins instead
+- DO NOT Use Complete Warmaidens reskin, use seperate faction reskins instead

 ## Installation